hedraldevelopment/testificate/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* thanks to stack overflow... couldn't have done it without you